This article shares 12 tips to help you to communicate effectively when presenting.

 Once you’ve decided how you want your audience to feel, the most important way to help them to feel it is to feel it yourself.

-Decide how much you want to feel of that emotion yourself, in other words choose a number.
+– Decide how much you want to feel of that emotion yourself, in other words choose a number.
 8 is often a helpful place to be.